 This reading and accompanying activities address the need for principals, leadership teams, and faculty members to be intentional in identifying improvement priorities and creating and following a process that increases the likelihood of achieving successful outcomes.
-Participants will review the six-step process circle, first focusing on the process components, then reviewing a case study from a school that is working to improve literacy outcomes, and finally by extending and applying what they learned to a specific school initiative.
+Participants will review the six-step NASSP Process Circle, first focusing on the process components, then reviewing a case study from a school that is working to improve literacy outcomes, and finally extending and applying what they have learned to a specific school initiative.

 Review the NASSP Process Circle.
 Lead a discussion of why process matters.
-Questions might include, What pitfalls are likely to occur if a process or protocol is not articulated and followed?
+What pitfalls are likely to occur if a process or protocol is not articulated and followed?
 Predict what might occur if any step in the process is omitted or incompletely or ineffectively implemented.
 Considering the steps in the circle and changes you have undergone, where can you identify successful practice?
 If a particular initiative was not effective, which step may not have been implemented effectively?

-Reading: Breaking Ranks: A Field Guide for Leading Change.
-“In Their Own Words: Transforming a High School,” pp. 27–34.
-This chapter excerpt follows a principal as she engages in the work of leading her faculty in a school change initiative.
-Her insights, thinking, and strategies for addressing barriers should help principals and teams who are embarking on similar journeys.
+Strategy 2 of the Innovation dimension in Building Ranks™ follows two principals as they engage in the work of leading faculty in a school change initiative.
+The insights, thinking, and strategies for addressing barriers should help principals and teams who are embarking on similar journeys.

 - Suggest that participants highlight or underline all the evidence they find of the importance of process and planning.
-Call their attention to the fact that the components of the process circle are identified in the margins of the text.
+Encourage team members to identify the components of the NASSP Process Circle in the margins of the text.

 - Allow readers to share several observations from the text about the importance of process.